Mossberg makes handguns now? Yes!

-Here’s what we’re hoping: that Mossberg takes its repuation for quality and reliable, although budget and sometimes “no-frills,” firearms and applies it to this new MC1sc.
+Here’s what’s great about the Mossberg MC1sc: Mossberg takes its reputation for quality and reliable, although budget and sometimes “no-frills,” firearms and applies it to this pistol.

-The magazines are just awesome!
+The magazines are really pretty neat!
 We’re really proud of Mossberg here.
-So many companies have a propritety size to their parts simple because they want to be different.
+So many companies have a proprietary size to their parts simple because they want to be different.
 Mossberg designed the MC1sc to accept Glock 43 magazines! (a clear nod to this pistol’s intended competition).

 Also, the magazines are clear.
 In this day and age, I don’t know why more manufacturers don’t do this.
 I’m very excited to try them out and see how they work and hold-up.